Vzard/ML-Azure-Capstone/starter_file/README.md

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.
 ### Posted the run detail widget and Posted the best model

+The data is imbalanched and hence the choice of AUC as a primary metric.
+AutoML does well with 0.85
 ## Hyperparameter Tuning

 Logistic regression that lends easy for classification purposes is used.
 And it also provides parsimonious parameters